What Is a Smart Contract?

 Right now, if you want to enter into a contract with somebody, odds are you’re going to need to fork over some private information to do so.
 Providing your identity and address details (and perhaps more).

 But with smart contracts, this generally isn’t necessary.
 It’s entirely possible to anonymously enter into contracts, while still benefiting from the same level of security.
-This is because they’re trustless—you don’t need to trust the other person since the smart contract will automatically
+This is because they’re trustless—you don’t need to trust the other person since the smart contract can execute automatically.

 Overall, smart contracts offer an entirely new layer of confidentiality.
 While also ensuring your private data cannot be sold, misused, or mishandled!

 In the early days of the crypto industry, smart contracts were mostly used for games of chance like Roulette.
 Since these are (relatively) easy to create and allowed users to wager their cryptocurrencies without needing to trust that the casino is necessarily fair (see: provably fair).

 Since then, developers have used smart contracts for a huge number of useful, creative, and even wacky purposes.
 Producing some incredible examples of how this simple technology can disrupt today’s industries.

 Nowadays, smart contracts have been applied to practically every industry; and have been used for securing land ownership records in Africa.
 Boosting the efficiency and transparency of supply chains; blockchain-based voting; and distributing royalty rewards.